o3de/o3de.org/content/docs/user-guide/gems/development/structure.md

 {{< note >}}
 This class can be made to extend `CryHooksModule` (in `IGem.h`) instead to have `gEnv` attached automatically.
 {{< /note >}}

-**Tests**
-`GemNameTest.cpp` - Contains an example for writing gtests for your gem, which are unit test files for your gem.

 ## Gem List File - gems.json {#gems-system-gem-list-file}